khaapamaki/ColorSchemeManipulator/readme.md

 }
 ```

+**NOTE:**
+If you are making a handler for a color scheme that uses simple hex string for color definitions, abstract class **SchemeFileHandler** provides
+useful tools for parsing file with regular expressions, as well as applying filters.
+Subclass it, adjust some properties and you are good to go.

-Currently,aA new color scheme format must be added in _SchemeFormat_ enum.
+Currently, a new color scheme format must be added in _SchemeFormat_ enum.
 And **SchemeUtils.GetSchemeHandlerByFormat(SchemeFormat format)**
 must return an instance of the handler.
 And **SchemeUtils.GetFormatFromExtension(string extension)** must
 return SchemeFormat matching the file extension.

-##### NOTE:
-If you are making handler for color scheme that uses simple hex string for color definitions, abstract class **SchemeFileHandler** provides
-useful tools for parsing file with regular expressions.

 ```c#